Think about where we were just twenty years ago, and you can see how transformative our ever-changing technology is in our world.

 Perhaps, as time goes on, we’ll find we work at home more than we used to do and attend our classes at least partially online.
 Though this time has been a chore, it has shown us how versatile our activities can be with the use of the internet.

-Our healthcare has also heavily relied on our online connections.
+Our healthcare has also heavily relied on our online connections from our homes and in our businesses.
 Here’s how to use it to your advantage.

 Organize Your Thoughts